-SW5123- SOCIAL POLICY, PLANNING AND DEVELOPMENT
+SW5122- SOCIAL POLICY, PLANNING AND DEVELOPMENT

-Objectives of the Paper:

-• To provide students with an insight on the meaning of social policy

-To help develop an understanding of the need for different social policies.

-To enlighten students on the purpose of social programmes.

-To highlight the existing social programmes for the welfare of citizens.

-• To point out the role of social workers in enhancing social policies and programmes.
+- 1. To provide students with an insight on the meaning of social policy - 2.
+To help develop an understanding of the need for different social policies. - 3.
+To enlighten students on the purpose of social programmes. - 4.
+To highlight the existing social programmes for the welfare of citizens. - 5.
+To point out the role of social workers in enhancing social policies and programmes.

-UNIT I-Introduction to Social Policy hours

-Social Policy:

-Concept, Definitions, Characteristics and Objectives.
+Social Policy: Concept, Definitions, Characteristics and Objectives.
 Social Policy: Principles, Models, and Determinants.
 Indian Constitution the source for social policy.
 Overview of Social Policy in India